-It has been a busy month for most refugee communities and art sector across the country as the refugee week was celebrated by festivals and venues from the 18th to 21st of June.
+It has been a busy month for most refugee communities and the art sector across the country as the refugee week was celebrated by festivals and venues from the 18th to 21st of June.

 There were two great events in Manchester.
 The main refugee festival was held at HOME, in collaboration with Community Arts North West and charity organisations such as Rainbow Haven, WAST and other charities working with refugees.
 I was honoured to be part of this festival with my one-woman show.

-I performed One More Push at the New Adelphi theatre in Salford on the 8th of June.
+I performed One More Push at the New Adelphi Theatre in Salford on the 8th of June.
 I graduated from Salford University last year and that’s why I chose to collaborate with them.
 It has been a great experience I would love to work with them again.

 My second performance was at HOME, on the 18th of June.

 I had a lovely audience at both events and enjoy performing for them.